 You can configure and parameterize the drive controllers using the DriveControlSuite commissioning software and the entire EtherCAT network using the automation software of the controller.

-The following graphic provides a generalized depiction of an EtherCAT network with an EtherCAT master and EtherCAT slaves, using the SI6 series as an example.
+The following graphic provides a generalized depiction of an EtherCAT network with an EtherCAT master and EtherCAT slaves.

-Fig. 1: EtherCAT: Network structure, using the SI6 series as an example
+Fig. 1: EtherCAT: Network structure